open-telemetry/oteps/text/0143-versioning-and-stability.md

 In theory, signals could be replaced.
 When this happens, they are marked as deprecated.

 Code is only marked as deprecated when the replacement becomes stable.
 Deprecated code still abides by the same support guarantees as stable code.
-API’s remain stable and backwards compatible.
+Deprecated APIs remain stable and backwards compatible.

 ### Removal